ItzSelenux/papirus-folders-gui/README.md

  ## Usage
   ### Color change
-  Select a color from the list, when you do, a window will appear where you will have to put your Root password, when you have entered the password, restart your file explorer (it is recommended to kill the process with the task manager), and you will see your folders from the color you selected
+  Select a color from the list, when you do, a window will appear where you will have to put your Root password, when you have entered the password, restart your file explorer (you can use "Kill File Manager" button), and you will see your folders from the color you selected
-  ## Colors preview
-   if you press the button "Colors preview" you will see a list with the images of all the colors applied in the folder

-   if you press the button "Restore to default" the color of folders was restore to initial papirus color

   ## Kill File manager
    if you want to kill the file manager to see the changes, you can use the "Kill File manager" button